stratosphere/bigdataclass.org/gettingstarted.md

 **How can I generate more data (Test data)?**

-We have written a [little tool](https://github.com/rmetzger/wikipedia-to-bdc) to convert a Wikipedia dump into the file format used in the BigDataClass
+We have written a [little tool](https://github.com/rmetzger/wikipedia-to-bdc) to convert a Wikipedia dump into the file format used in the BigDataClass.
+Remember to change the document count in the util class before running with more documents.